ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aws-terraform/gui.md

 ## Choose an Instance Type

-For instance type, we select an Arm based t4g.nano instance as shown below.
+For instance type, select an Arm based t4g.nano instance as shown below.
 More information on Arm based Graviton instance types can be found on the [AWS Graviton page](https://aws.amazon.com/ec2/graviton/).

 ![alt-text #center](https://user-images.githubusercontent.com/87687468/192596029-21b7dcc2-917c-41d0-bda2-3763584f7f00.png "Instance Type")

 ## SSH Key pair

-Use a key pair to securely connect to our instance.
+Use a key pair to securely connect to your instance.
 Choose an existing key pair, or create a new one.
 It is generally preferred that instead of using the same key pair for all instances, you should create a new one for different groups of instances.

 ![alt-text #center](https://user-images.githubusercontent.com/87687468/189890580-0b647d1e-baad-4597-95ad-7fcad81e9324.png "SSH Key pair")